DynamoDB and Plant Tracer

 • Course admin list (admins_for_course on the course record) is kept in sync with admin_for_courses on the user record by add_course_admin() and remove_course_admin().

-• Enrollment (course_users rows) is added by register_email() but is not removed by delete_user().
-See issue #968.
+• Enrollment (course_users rows) is added by register_email() and removed by delete_user() for the courses listed on the user record.

 • Login times (first_used_at, last_used_at) live on api_keys, not users. list_users_courses() aggregates them per user via the user_id_idx GSI.